 While La Feria de Cali—or “The Cali Fair”—promotes diversity and culture, it is mainly a 6-day long excuse to revel in Cali’s amazing salsa culture (after all, Cali is known as the “World Capital of Salsa”).
 Hence, the festival is sometimes referred to as “La Feria de Salsa”—but rest assured, it’s the same thing!
 La Feria de Cali takes place from December 25th to December 30th, so to end the year with an incredible bang, have one of our Heroes plan you an itinerary that hits both the Cali Fair and the Blacks and Whites Festival!

 The Cartagena Music Festival is unlike any other, as it both commemorates classical music and encourages younger generations to continue the tradition through educational programs, fellowships, and participation.
-In 2018, the 10-day festival featured over 250 musicians performing in 40 concerts throughout Cartagena.
+The 10-day festival features over 250 musicians performing in 40 concerts throughout Cartagena.

 What sets Rock al Parque apart from any other rock music festival is that it’s completely free—and right in the middle of Bogota’s Simon Bolivar Park!
 So if you’re going to Bogota on a budget, have one of our trip planners arrange your vacation around this wonderful 3-day rock celebration.
 The largest rock concert in Latin America (with over 400,000 attendees), Rock al Parque features all types of rock, with musicians from all over the U.S., Europe, Asia, and Latin America.